This Issue's TLDR...

 I'm a former Amazon marketplace leader and current 8-figure seller.
 I write about advanced strategies and tactics for Amazon brands, that you won't read about anywhere else.
 Not for beginners.

 This Issue's TLDR...
-Position bias in SERP, and on detail pages?
-A better borrowing option A deep dive into MCPs 👉 Did someone forward you this newsletter?
+An unwelcome weekend homework assignment from Amazon A tax law change that won't change anything A deep dive into Claude Skills for Amazon sellers 👉 Did someone forward you this newsletter?
 First of all, give them a crisp high five when you see them.
 Second, head over here to subscribe and read past issues.
-And, be sure to read last week's issue about how you can get rid of counterfeiters on Amazon.
-Or, read my most popular issue ever: 15 Cool Hacks For Your Amazon Business.
-PROGRAMMING NOTE: Best@Amazon will be off next week...
+And, be sure to read last week's issue about how you can get better performance out of certain child ASINs.
+Or, read my most popular issue ever: 15 Cool Hacks For Your...